particle-iot/docs/src/content/reference/device-os/firmware.md

 ### status()

-Returns true if the network socket is open and the underying network is ready.
+Returns true if the network socket is open and the underlying network is ready.

 ```C++
 // SYNTAX